Humberd/blog/site/content/angular-architecture-lazy-loaded-dialogs/index.md

 ---
 url: angular-architecture-lazy-loaded-dialogs
 title: Angular Architecture - Lazy loaded dialogs
-description: How to efficiently lazy load a large amount of dialogs and how to structure an application around them
+description: How to efficiently handle lazy loading of a large amount of dialogs and how to structure an application around them.
 date: 2020-11-12
+images:
+    - res/_banner_.png
 series:
     - Angular Architecture
 tags: